syncfusion-content/winui-docs/winui/Ribbon/Backstage.md

 ## Footer items in backstage view

-The [BackstageView](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Ribbon.BackstageView.html) allows you to add footer items using `FooterItems` property and the backstage items can be added to the footer of backstage view for the following code snippet.
+The [BackstageView](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Ribbon.BackstageView.html) allows to add footer items using `FooterItems` property and the backstage items can be added to the footer of backstage view by the following code snippet.

 {% tabs %}
 {% highlight xaml %}